canerdianeh/aruba-campus/README.md

 ## apbsstable.py
 Opens an API connection to an AOS8 Mobility Conductor and retrieves a list of connected controllers, and then queries each controller with **show ap bss-table detail** and outputs to a CSV.
 The CSV data is also available as a dict.

+## applldpnei.py
+Opens an API connection to an AOS8 Mobility Conductor and retrieves a list of connected controllers, and then queries each controller with **show ap lldp neighbors** and outputs to a CSV.
+The CSV data is also available as a dict.

+## usertable.py
+Opens an API connection to an AOS8 Mobility Conductor and retrieves a list of connected controllers, and then queries each controller with **show user-table** and outputs to a CSV.
+The CSV data is also available as a dict.

 ## api-framework.py
 The basic framework for opening an API connection to an Aruba AOS8 controller.
 Also retrieves a list of connected controllers.